gaultier/blog/how_should_your_mutex_be_named.md

 }
 ```

+These approaches are not bullet-proof, but they will find most relevant code locations, which is enough.

 ## Limitations of structural search tools

 - Most if not all structural search tools only work on a valid AST, and not every language is supported by every tool.
+- The rule syntax is arcane and in parts language specific.
 - Speed can be an issue: `ast-grep` is relatively fast but still slower than `ripgrep` and it states that it is one of the fastest in its category.
 On my (admittedly very old) laptop:
   + `ast-grep` takes  ~10s to scan ~2 millions LOC.
 Which is pretty good!
-  + `find + awk` ~1.5s.
+  + `find + awk` takes ~1.5s.
   + `ripgrep` takes ~100ms (I'm impressed).
-- The rule syntax is arcane and in parts language specific.

 ## Conclusion

-I think one structural search program is a very useful tool to have in your toolbox as a software developer, especially if you intend to use it as a linter and mass refactoring tool.
+I think having one structural search program in your toolbox is a good idea, especially if you intend to use it as a linter and mass refactoring tool.

-If all you want to do is a one-time search, text search programs such as `ripgrep` and `awk` probably should probably be your first stab at it.
+If all you want to do is a one-time search, text search programs such as `ripgrep` and `awk` should probably be your first stab at it.

-Also, I think I would prefer using a SQL-like syntax to define rules over YAML with pseudo-code constructs like `all`.
+Also, I think I would prefer using a SQL-like syntax to define rules, over writing YAML with pseudo-code constructs.